 Therefore, you must turn on the hob or the heat source even to the lowest level to reach this temperature.
 The alcohol quickly starts to boil and evaporate.

-Use the infrared thermometer during this process to control the temperature of the cooking plate and the liquid.
+Use the infrared thermometer during this process to measure the temperature of the cooking plate and the liquid.

-However, for a good quality of the final product and to save energy, you should keep the temperature close (100-180 ° C).
+However, for a good quality of the final product and to save energy, you should keep the temperature in the range (100-180 ° C).
 There is also another test to determine if there is still alcohol in the oil.

 8. The alcohol was removed – preparation for the decarboxylation process